AdaCore/gnatdashboard/gnathub/docs/source/user-manual/writing_plugins.rst

 Plug-in execution
 -----------------

-The plug-in is discovered and loaded by the |Driver| driver unless explicitly disabled in the project file using the :command:`Plugins_Off` attribute.
+The plug-in is discovered and loaded by the |GNAThub| driver unless explicitly disabled in the project file using the :command:`Plugins_Off` attribute.
 If it remains enabled, it is executed along with the other plugins without any further action.